 Walt Disney World has its own on-site hotels, and it’s fun to be right on Disney property at a themed resort.
 Of course, you pay for that privilege, so staying off-site is much less expensive.
-There are plenty of Orlando hotels and Orlando vacation pool homes that are only a few minutes away from the Disney theme parks.
-Many even have free transportation to the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, just like the Disney-owned properties.
+There are plenty of Orlando hotels and Orlando vacation homes that are only a few minutes away from the Disney theme parks.
+Many even have free transportation to the Magic Kingdom, Epcot Center, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, just like the Disney-owned properties.

 Meals are usually a large part of your vacation budget.
 Theme park restaurants are typically more expensive than eateries outside of the Walt Disney World resort.
 Off-site eating at chains and buffets helps bring down the cost, but the least expensive option is preparing meals at your hotel or vacation home.